Cristina Sevilla: Early life

-Baccara
+Mayte Mateos’ Baccara (1999-2004)

 Cristina Sevilla joined the duo Baccara in 1999 formed by one of its original founders, Mayte Mateos.
 From 1999 to 2004, this line-up of Baccara released two albums.
 The first Baccara album, in the recording of which Sevilla took part, was released in 1999 and named Baccara 2000.
 In 2004, Sevilla's voice was recorded for one more album of Baccara – Soy Tu Venus.
 Sevilla and Mateos participated as Baccara in the Melodifestivalen, the Swedish national selection for the Eurovision Song Contest in 2004 with the song Soy Tu Venus.

+Maria Mendiola’s Baccara (2011-2021)

 In 2011, Cristina Sevilla joined the formation created by the second founding member of Baccara's original line-up, María Mendiola.
 During that time, Sevilla had the opportunity to meet with musicians such as Boney M., Gibson Brothers, and Ottawan.
 In 2012, María Mendiola and Cristina Sevilla performed at the Legends of Retro FM festival in 2012 at the Olympic Stadium in front of nearly 25,000 people.
 In May 2017, the album I Belong To Your Heart was released, featuring vocals by Mendiola and Sevilla, with the new repertoire that was, however, preserving the typical Baccara style.
 One of the songs was recorded with the popular Spanish performer, Mario Vaquerizo.
 In 2018, Mendiola and Sevilla released the single Gimme Your Love (Bobby To Extended Mix).

 In September 2021, after the passing of María Mendiola, Sevilla decided to continue the project as a homage to Mendiola's legacy.

-On January 26, 2022, spanish singer Helen De Quiroga joined Sevilla as her musical partner.
+On January 26, 2022, spanish singer Helen de Quiroga joined Sevilla as her musical partner.

 Throughout her career, Sevilla has visited with concerts about 50 countries.
 According to her opinion, the most exotic country where she has performed is Mongolia.